jakeajames/NCXI/README.md

 # NCXI
-Source Code and Issue Tracker for NCXI
+Source Code and Issue Tracker for NCXI + mega improvements by me

 Do not compile / install this yet it is not production ready.